 The Geyers also work collaboratively with other local specialty crop farmers which enables them to service a large number of customers with additional fruit from their partner farms.
 In 2011 they were able to purchase their own 25 acres of land on Hanover’s scenic River Road.
 They now grow an assortment of fruits and berries including red, black and purple raspberries, blackberries, peaches, nectarines, plums and cherries.
 The property is now outfitted with a packing shed with freezer and refrigeration capability and a commercial kitchen for the preparation of a variety of value-added products.

 Outside of family members, the farm employs more than a dozen workers that are enthusiastic to be part of “Team Agriberry”.
 During the summer months the rows are filled with area youth participating in the “Young Worker Training Program”, with as many as 50 youth employed through the summer months.

 Anne and Chuck consider their CSA to be the base that allows them to build farmer-to-farmer relationships as well as to run a summer-long Young Worker Training Program, which works with youth to provide work experience, hands-on agricultural experience and a deeper appreciation for where their food comes from.

-Anne and Chuck are proudly committed to raising healthy and sustainably grown food and to telling the truth about the food they provide.
-The following paragraph from the Agriberry website sums up their philosophy quite well:
+Anne and Chuck are proudly committed to raising healthy and sustainably grown food that will craft lasting relationships that nourish the local community, as well as other family-owned small farms.
+They value telling the truth about the food they provide and to help evolve the local food networks.
+The following mission statement from the Agriberry website sums up their philosophy quite well, as follows:

-Agriberry Farm is a Local Food Hub partner farm.
-We are proud to partner with Local Food Hub to connect small family farmers in Virginia to 4P customers.
+Agriberry Farm is a partner of Local Food Hub Grower Services.
+4P Foods is proud to partner with Local Food Hub to increase community access to local food.